mbklassen/Asteroid-Pop/README.md

-A space shooter game built for the purpose of learning the Godot game engine.
+A space shooter game built in the Godot game engine.
 You can find the official release at https://indreamstudio.itch.io/asteroid-pop.

 To set this project up, download and install Godot (this game was built in version 3.5).